 Program on Dispute Resolution

 The Moritz College of Law is home to one of the nation’s finest Alternative Dispute Resolution (ADR) programs, and offers many opportunities for students to learn and practice ADR techniques while in law school, culminating in the Certificate in Dispute Resolution.
 A complete description of the Certificate Program along with the Program on Dispute Resolution Guidelines 2020-21 (Updated 4-3-20) is now available

-The College of Law established the Program on Dispute Resolution (PDR) to train future lawyers in an array of processes other than litigation, including negotiation, mediation, and arbitration.
-The importance of alternative dispute resolution methods continues to increase as courts explore other means of solving the volume of cases before them and client seek out ways to avoid litigation.
+The Program on Dispute Resolution (PDR) trains future lawyers in an array of processes other than litigation, including negotiation, mediation, and arbitration.
+The importance of dispute resolution methods is increasing as courts explore other means of solving the volume of cases before them and client seek out ways to avoid litigation.
 The program also emphasizes the value of designing dispute resolution systems tailored to the needs of public and private institutions, such as its on-going Aviation Dispute Resolution Initiative and the iterative Divided Community Project.